skiimcdogg/Nest-project/README.md

 npm install
 ```

 To properly configure the application, you need to set up environment variables.
-Create a `.env` file in the root of the /App-nest project and include the following settings if you didn't touch the docker run command:
+Create a `.env` file in the root of the /App-nest folder and include the following settings if you didn't touch the docker run command:

 ```plaintext
 DB_HOST="localhost"